Mr. Robot: Season 4

-As with previous seasons, the fourth and final season has been met with acclaim.
-On Rotten Tomatoes, it has a score of 97% with an average rating of 8.95/10, based on 121 reviews.
+As with previous seasons, the fourth and final season was met with critical acclaim.
+On Rotten Tomatoes, it has a score of 96% with an average rating of 8.95/10, based on 115 reviews.
 The site's critical consensus reads, "Mr. Robot returns with a thrilling final season that is sure to surprise and satisfy its audience."
 On Metacritic, it has a score of 81 out of 100, based on 5 critics, indicating "universal acclaim".

 The episode "407 Proxy Authentication Required" specifically gained exceptional acclaim by Decider, who called it "among the best individual TV episodes of 2019, and possibly one of the best of all time."
 Variety listed it as the 22nd best show of the 2010s, and Emily St. James of Vox named it among "shows that help explain the decade".
 Emma Garland of Vice described the show as defining the 2010s and post-Occupy world as one of vast inequality: "Even if you don't buy into its earnestness, you can't argue with its bittersweet irony."

+Audience

+The series has gained a cult following.